 While some children can sleep soundly through a soiled poopy diaper, others cannot.

-If you notice your toddler tugging at their diaper or trying to reach into his diaper to itch his butt, he probably needs a diaper change.
+If you notice your toddler tugging at their diaper or reaching into his diaper to itch his butt, he probably needs a diaper change.

-With growing children, you never know what to expect and you cannot be completely prepared.
-No two babies are alike so you have to patiently figure out what works for your child and continue to implement it.
+Growing children never know what to expect, and you cannot be completely prepared.
+No two babies are alike, so you have to patiently figure out what works for your child and continue implementing it.